COVID-19 UPDATE (last updated Thursday 2nd July 2020)

 - Golf Members are advised that should they choose to play golf, they do so at their own risk and that increased COVID-19 risks currently apply.

 - The driving range, practice putting green and all practice facilities will be open from Saturday 16 May.
-A limit of 10 people will apply on the practice putting green.

 - Ball washers and drinking fountains have been disabled.